Political Ideologies and Political Parties in America 2013. (Cambridge University Press)

 2012.
 With Kathleen Bawn, Marty Cohen, David Karol, Seth Masket and John Zaller.
 Perspectives on Politics.
 Vol. 10.
 No. 3.

-This paper offers a theory of political parties that places interest groups and activists at its center.
+This article offers a theory of political parties that places interest groups and activists at its center.
 This is a departure from standard theories, which have politicians at the center.
 As we theorize them, parties no longer compete to win elections by giving voters the policies voters want.
 Rather, as coalitions of intense policy demanders, they have their own agendas and aim to get voters to go along.

 Tea Party Influence: A Story of Activists and Elites